 The 2021 Softball Season

-Following the government easing of restrictions and guidance from Sport England and BaseballSoftball UK, we are delighted to have been able to start softball again.
+Following the government easing of restrictions and guidance from Sport England and BaseballSoftball UK, we are delighted that softball was able to start again in Oxford in April.
 Safety procedures are in place around the sessions but actual game rules are unaffected.
 COVID risk assessments have been completed.
-The league has an overall COVID-19 Officer and every team must have its own COVID-19 Officer.
+The league has an overall COVID-19 Officer and every team has its own COVID-19 Officer.
 At each game that person has responsibility for the special procedures which must be followed by all present.
 Players are required to register before attending.
 However, as an outdoor, and relatively socially distanced sport, we are confident that softball can be played safely and provide some much needed physical activity for our players.
 Indeed, apart from a few teams suffering from those isolating during the ‘pingdemic’, we had no outbreaks within our players.

 Our League Games